 Pay with your Online Account

 If you have an ID.me account, you can sign in without needing to verify your identity again.
-You can access tax records, make and view payments, view or create payment plans, payment history and any scheduled or pending payments.
+You can access tax records, make and view payments, view or create payment plans, and view payment history and any scheduled or pending payments.
 If you’re a new user, you’ll have to create a new ID.me account.

 Pay with IRS Direct Pay to pay from your bank account